 I come to Cabo to escape the Minnesota winter and relax around the pool or take a dip in the ocean.
-If you get bored there are plenty of activities like sailing, boating, golfing, water sports, sportfishing, ATV rides and much more.
+If you get bored there are plenty of activities like sailing, boating, golfing, water sports, sportfishing, surfing, desert ATV rides and much more.

 Where area should I stay in Los Cabos?

 Playa El Médano (Medano Beach)

 Classic Cabo where it all started – Medano Beach on the Cabo San Lucas Bay is the southernmost beach and close walking distance to the harbor/marina and downtown San Lucas.
 The views of Lands End and El Arco don’t get much better than this.
 The beach has restaurants and bars you can enjoy or you can walk to Downtown and the Marina for more options.
 Grab a drink and app at the famous Cabo beach bar The Office (look for the blue umbrellas).

 - Casa Dorada Los Cabos Resort and Spa